gitNavV/CricketScoreBoard/README.md

 # CricketScoreBoard

-#### Scalable/maintainable/extensible/modular/object oriented implementation of Cricket Batting Scoreboard System Design in Java
+#### Scalable/maintainable/extensible/modular/object oriented implementation of Cricket Batting Scoreboard in Java

 A cricket scorecard that shows the score for a team along with score of each player.